 The Best Acne-Busting Ingredients For Breakout-Prone Skin

 When hyper focused on getting rid of your acne, most of us will grab the first thing we see off the shelf that promises to do just that (if you’ve ever resorted to squeezing a tube of toothpaste on your face, you probably are familiar with that feeling).
 But there’s a good reason some acne products work better than others, and it all comes down to formula, formula, formula.
-So skip the research and give this quick guide a glance instead; these are the ingredients to look for if you’ve got problem skin, from heavy hitters like benzoyl peroxide and salicylic acid to gentler breakout-calmers like niacinamide and zinc….
+So skip the research and give this quick guide a glance instead; these are the ingredients to look for if you’ve got acne-prone skin, from heavy hitters like benzoyl peroxide and salicylic acid to gentler breakout-calmers like niacinamide and zinc….

 SulfurYou probably first learned about this element in chemistry class, but sulfur has also been a method for treating acne for centuries.
-It’s an all-star ingredient for problem skin, particularly because it’s non-irritating.
+It’s an all-star ingredient for acne-prone skin, particularly because it’s non-irritating.
 Besides sulfur’s ability to zap out bacteria, it also breaks down dead skin cells to unclog pores.
 No wonder it’s a hero ingredient found in our Game Over Acne Drying Treatment which, once applied on those pesky whiteheads and blackheads, draws out impurities and diminishes the pimples’ appearance overnight.

 Salicylic AcidOne of the most popular BHAs (you know, those exfoliating acids that penetrate deep into the pores to clear up breakouts), salicylic acid is a great add to anyone’s routine.
 It gets to work reducing shine and exfoliating debris and dead skin cells out of clogged pores, and it’s beneficial whether you have an active pimple or are on the verge of a breakout.
 We use 1.5% salicylic acid in our Acne-Calming Cream Cleanser so you can treat (and prevent) blemishes while you cleanse—all without leaving skin feeling dry and tight.

 ZincAnother natural element, this gentle acne treatment is known for its ability to calm inflammation—the root of all breakouts.
 Use zinc especially if you deal with oil and shine, since it’s a DHT-blocker (the hormone that’s responsible for hair growth and oil) that helps regulate sebum production and keep oil in check.
-An easy way to incorporate zinc into your problem skin routine is to press a few drops of our Just Breathe Clarifying Serum into skin and let it absorb for a minute or two before moisturizing.
+An easy way to incorporate zinc into your acne-prone skin routine is to press a few drops of our Just Breathe Clarifying Serum into skin and let it absorb for a minute or two before moisturizing.

 Tea Tree OilThis essential oil is extracted from the plant Melaleuca alternifolia and has potent antimicrobial and anti-inflammatory properties, which is why we included it in our Acne-Control Body Mist.
 If you’re a habit popper and picker, it’s also a pro at fading away those post-breakout scars and marks.
 Good to know: Never apply tea tree oil directly onto the skin, as it's too potent to be used on its own.